NamanSatish/namansatish.github.io/_projects/proj_2.md

 Let us now explore the concept of sharpening an image.
 Sharpening an image involves enhancing the edges and details in the image.
 Our intuition tells us that to sharpen an image, we need to enhance the high-frequency components of the image.
 But how do we get these high-frequency components?

-The gaussian filter we used earlier is a low-pass filter, meaning it removes high-frequency components from the image.
+The Gaussian filter we used earlier is a low-pass filter, meaning it removes high-frequency components from the image.
 To get the high-frequency components, we can subtract the blurred image from the original image.

 Let us examine the difference between the original image and the blurred image.